cweinberger/bpc/README.md

 An application is a website or mobile app.

 Each application must be registered in BPC.
-By registering, the app is given an client ID and a secret.
+By registering, the app is given an App ID and a Secret.
 These must stored in the application itself.

 ### User